tensorflow/docs/site/en/install/gpu.md

     <a href="http://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#application-compatibility" class="external">Application
     Compatibility</a> for details.)
 *   If you see this error: `Status: device kernel image is invalid`, this indicates that TensorFlow does not contain PTX for your architecture.
-To reduce the size of the TF pip package, starting with TensorFlow 2.3, we don't ship PTX for older architectures.
+(Starting with TensorFlow 2.3, we don't ship PTX for older architectures to reduce pip package size.)
 You can enable these compute capabilities yourself by building [TensorFlow from source](./source.md).

 ## Software requirements